-• Service Loops - There should be enough slack in the cabling to not put pressure on the cable connectors or the circuit boards.
+- Service Loops There should be enough slack in the cabling to not put pressure on the cable connectors or the circuit boards.
 Enough slack is needed to disconnect the printer (or their kiosk components) for servicing.
-Allow for movement needed to access the cable locks or slide the printer out.

-• Avoid electrical noise sources: fluorescent lighting and ballast, power supplies, fans, AC power lines, CRT monitors, etc.

-• Avoid twisting power and communication cables together.
+Allow for movement needed to access the cable locks or slide the printer out. - Avoid electrical noise sources: fluorescent lighting and ballast, power supplies, fans, AC power lines, CRT monitors, etc. - Avoid twisting power and communication cables together.
 This can cause electrical noise on the communication port or raise emissions levels.

-3.7.7 Power Supply Requirements
+3.8.7 Power Supply Requirements

 Thermal printers have special power requirements to operate correctly and safely within compliance regulation guidelines.
 To achieve optimum performance, an approved power supply should be used.
 Power supplies sold by Microcom Corporation have gone through rigorous testing to ensure the proper function of the printer.
 If a non-Microcom supplied power supply is used with the printer, it must comply with the requirements of that printer.
 The same ground MUST be used for the printer, printer power supply, and any device (PC, USB hub, etc.) connected to the printer communication ports, and the same AC power circuit should be used whenever possible for these devices.
-If the printer does not have an integrated power supply.
+If the printer does not have an integrated power switch, it is recommended that the power supply have one on the ac input side to the power supply.
 Plugging and unplugging the 24 volt supply into the back of the printer hot can cause damage to the printer.
 Using an insufficient power supply can cause damage to the printer.
 Thermal printers require high over current peaks of power that must be handled by the power supply.
 When Short Circuit Protection or Over Current Protection is activated, the power supply should shutdown automatically.
 Once the abnormal condition resulting in the failure is removed, the power supply should restart accordingly.
-If over

-Voltage Protection is activated, the power supply will shut down.
+If over Voltage Protection is activated, the power supply will shut down.
 The power supply should be fully protected against short circuits and automatically recover gracefully.